datalad/datalad-catalog/README.md

 ### *:loudspeaker: A new catalog is coming...*

 We're working on a newer, leaner, more modular, and more interoperable solution to the same challenge that the current `datalad-catalog` aims to address.
 This new development is taking place within the broader context of making DataLad datasets interoperable with linked and semantic (meta)data.
 For more background, see [this issue](https://github.com/psychoinformatics-de/datalad-concepts/issues/115).
-To keep up to date, follow progress at [`psychoinformatics-de/datalad-concepts`](https://github.com/psychoinformatics-de/datalad-concepts) and [`psychoinformatics-de/shacl-vue`](https://github.com/psychoinformatics-de/shacl-vue).
+To keep up to date, follow progress at [`psychoinformatics-de/datalad-concepts`](https://github.com/psychoinformatics-de/datalad-concepts), [`psychoinformatics-de/shacl-vue`](https://github.com/psychoinformatics-de/shacl-vue), and in the [new development branch](https://github.com/datalad/datalad-catalog/tree/revolution).
 Because of this redirected focus, `datalad-catalog` itself will be downscaled by focusing on maintenance and assessing the priority of new features on a case-by-case basis.

 ---